jessepav/lacygoill-wiki-backup/admin/systemd.md

     $ systemctl list-units -a -t service 'vbox*'

-This shows that you can use glob patterns in some `$ systemctl` subcommands.
+This shows that you can use glob patterns in some `systemctl(1)` subcommands.

 For more info, see:

-    $ man 3 fnmatch
+    man 3 fnmatch
-    $ man 7 glob
+    man 7 glob

 But it doesn't seem to work with all of them.
 In  particular,  it  doesn't  work  with the  `start`,  `enable`  and  `disable`